All Episodes

 Don't blow it.

-And and look, there are people that might be problematic.
+And look, there are people that might be problematic.

-At the end of the day, I think it's going to be Donald Trump who does the arm twisting and and and drags them kicking and screaming over the finish line.
+At the end of the day, I think it's going to be Donald Trump who does the arm twisting and drags them kicking and screaming over the finish line.

-They're not looking for these people to go off on their own and and hold up, you know, what could be transformational ch change for our country over what they want for themselves that they think will help them cling to power.
+They're not looking for these people to go off on their own and hold up what could be transformational change for our country over what they want for themselves that they think will help them cling to power.

-So I I think you're on the right track.
+So I think you're on the right track.

 You're thinking the right way.

-I promise, you know, to hold their feet to the fire.
+I promise to hold their feet to the fire.

-You know, that's why I kind of think term limits is a bad idea as time has come.
+That's why I kind of think term limits is a bad idea whose time has come.

 This way they can vote the right way and not worry about the next election.